January 26 2023 | 12 Min Read

 In some parts of the US, a few inches of rain can quickly become a black ice nightmare and gridlock whole transportation networks within a few hours.
 In others, snowstorms may cripple road infrastructure.

-However winter uniquely impacts your operation, you’ll need a responsiveness plan that takes both the meteorological and human organization dimension into account.
+However, winter uniquely impacts your operation, so you’ll need a responsiveness plan that takes both the meteorological and human organization dimension into account.

 If you rely on a lean production and/or storage model